Chapter 5:

 After I blew up the crystal, everything came crashing down, literally.

-The critters ran all over the place, desperate to escape the disaster.
+The critters ran all over the place, desperate to escape the disaster, but their uncoordinated, selfish instincts of self-preservation only served to hinder them.

 They bit, clawed, hit and shoved.

-Goblins die one after another.
+Goblins died one after another.

 Some were crushed by falling crystals or ores, others fell down the ravine and some were trampled underfoot by brethren also wishing to escape.